 The second-stage ratio adjustment modifies sample estimates in a number of age-sex-race-Hispanic origin groups to independently derived census-based estimates of the civilian noninstitutional population (CNP) in each of these groups.
-This adjustment reduces variance of sample estimates and bias due to differential coverage of the sampling frame.
+This adjustment reduces mean square error of sample estimates by reducing bias due to differential coverage of the sampling frame.
 The adjustment is carried out in three steps and each set of three steps is referred to as a "rake."
 There are 10 cycles (or iterations) of raking.
 Each step in each rake is done by month-in-sample pair.

 In the first step, the sample estimates are adjusted for each state and the District of Columbia to independent controls for the CNP by age and sex.
 There are three age cells by sex (0-15, 16-44, 45 and over).
 The second step of the adjustment is done at the national level by Hispanic origin status.
 Hispanic and non-Hispanic each have 13 age/sex cells, which are adjusted to nationwide independent controls.
 The third and final step of the second-stage adjustment is performed by race (Black alone, White alone, All Other Race).
+The All-Other- Race category includes respondents who indicate they belong to more than one race.
+The cell division is by age/race/sex.
 Each of these cells is adjusted to national independent population controls as in the previous step.

 The entire second-stage adjustment procedure is iterated through 10 rakes.
-This iteration ensures that the sample estimates of state and national population by the various age-sex-race-Hispanic origin categories will be virtually consistent with the independent population controls.
+This iteration ensures that the sample estimates of state and national population by the various age-sex-race-Hispanic origin categories will be virtually equal to the independent population controls.